The SECRETS to Veteran disability benefits for sleep apnea REVEALED!!

 That means as much Lay and Medical evidence as possible.

-As with everything in the VA, there is a chart which quantifies the degree of your sleep apnea.
+As with everything in the VA, a chart quantifies the degree of your sleep apnea.
 Visit the VA’s website, under the respiratory tab, to find an estimate of what your compensation will be.

-If all else fails, and you still need help figuring out how to get your sleep apnea claim approved, you click HERE.
-Our team of coaches have extensive research and knowledge in sleep apnea claims!
+If all else fails, and you still need help figuring out how to get your sleep apnea claim approved, click HERE.
+Our team of coaches has extensive research and knowledge of sleep apnea claims!

 The VA and CPAP Machines